MelnikovAleksei/MelnikovAleksei/README.md

 # Hey!
-My name is Alexey
+My name is Aleksei

 ## I am a [Yandex Practicum](https://praktikum.yandex.ru/) graduate and a frontend developer at [Repetit](https://repetit.ru/)